 - Download USB Drivers For your Device and Install that on your PC or Mac (e.g if you have an HTC phone then install HTC USB drivers)

-- First Download a TWRP recovery .img file compatible for your device.
+- First Download TWRP recovery .img file compatible with your device and rename that to TWRP.img

-- Enable USB debugging on your device: How to Enable Developer Options, USB Debugging and OEM Unlock on Android (Important)
+- Enable USB debugging on your device.
+Guide: How to Enable Developer Options, USB Debugging and OEM Unlock on Android (Important)

 - Open the folder where your TWRP Recovery .img file is saved.